ycas/ycas.github.io/ycas/content/UpcomingEvents.md

 * **May 9 8pm to 10pm** Public StarWatch at Rudy Park

+* **May 30 11am to 3pm** Radio Telescope, Solar Observing, and New Telescope Clinic at Rudy Park

 * **June 13 8pm to 10pm** Public StarWatch at Rudy Park

+* **June 27 11am to 3pm** Radio Telescope, Solar Observing, and New Telescope Clinic at Rudy Park

 * **July 11 8pm to 10pm** Public StarWatch at Rudy Park

+* **July 25 11am to 3pm** Radio Telescope, Solar Observing, and New Telescope Clinic at Rudy Park

 * **August 8 8pm to 10pm** Public StarWatch at Rudy Park

+* **August 22 11am to 3pm** Radio Telescope, Solar Observing, and New Telescope Clinic at Rudy Park

 * **September 12 2pm to 4pm** Childrens Planetarium programs at York Learning Center Planetarium

 * **September 12 7pm to 9pm** Planetarium programs at York Learning Center Planetarium

 * **September 12 8pm to 10pm** Public StarWatch at Rudy Park

+* **September 26 11am to 3pm** Radio Telescope, Solar Observing, and New Telescope Clinic at Rudy Park

 * **October 3 2pm to 4pm** Childrens Planetarium programs at York Learning Center Planetarium